-COMM 105 Race, Gender and Media Effects
+COMM 105 Race, Gender and Media Effects 3 hours lecture

-Transfer acceptability: CSU; UC - COMM 100 and 105 combined: maximum
+Transfer acceptability: CSU; UC - COMM 100 and 105 combined: maximum credit, one course

 An analysis of the changing social and ethical issues that confront both our mass communication systems and the public.
 The media's role in reflecting, creating, and controlling human values, both personal and social.
 Examination of images of women, African-Americans, Native Americans, Asian-Americans, and Latinos in the mass media and their sociological consequences.